13 min read

 Toronto

 Toronto is Canada’s largest city and the financial epicentre of the country.
-Finance, tech and media are huge industries in the city, adding high-paying jobs to the job market.
-You will need a high-paying career to live comfortably in Toronto, as it's the second most expensive city in Canada.
+Finance, tech and media are huge industries here—adding high-paying jobs to the job market.
+You will need a high-paying career to live comfortably in Toronto, due to the fact that it's the second most expensive city in Canada.

-According to the website Canada For Newbies, the average cost of living per month for a single person in Toronto (living simply) is CA$3,770.
-For a family of four, you would need on average CA$7,700 per month.
+According to the website Canada For Newbies, the average cost of living per month for a single person in Toronto (living simply) is CA$3,800.
+For a family of four, you would need on average CA$7,750 per month to live.

 Rent is high in Toronto.
-If you live on your own, expect to pay CA$2,500 on average for a 1-bedroom apartment.
-For families, expect to pay a minimum of CA$3,200 for a place with 2 bedrooms or more.
+If you live alone, expect to pay CA$2,360 on average for a 1-bedroom apartment.
+For families, expect to pay a minimum of CA$3,100 for a place with 2 bedrooms or more.

-Public transit is great if you live in or close to Toronto’s centre.
-If you live in one of the many surrounding suburbs, expect long commute times.
-You may want to consider having your own vehicle.
+Public transit is great if you live in and around Toronto’s centre.
+Expect long commute times if you are coming from one of the many surrounding suburbs—you may want to consider investing in your own vehicle.

 Montreal